AndreaDiotallevi/learning-journal/README.md

 ## Week 2

-Learning Objectives | Reflections | Links / Evidence
+Learning Objectives | Self-assessment | Links / Evidence
 ------------------- | ----------- | ----------------
 Use all of week 1's skills | Confident in having achieved the first week goals.
 Some additional work to be done on debugging and SRP on more complex projects | [takeaway challenge](https://github.com/AndreaDiotallevi/takeaway-challenge)
 Break one class into two classes that work together, while maintaining test coverage | The hardest challenge of the week.
 Happy about my improvements.
 Still need more practice on the best process for extracting a class and its methods and tests